What causes tooth abnormalities? 5 possible conditions

 - swollen upper or lower jaw

-In a case where the tooth’s root dies, the pain will stop, but the infection could continue to the supporting bones, which can create serious problems.
+In a case where the tooth’s root dies, the pain will stop.
+However, the infection could continue to the supporting bones and create serious problems.

-If you cannot see your dentist immediately, you can use over-the-counter pain relievers or warm salt-water rinses to ease the pain and provide temporary relief.
+If you can’t see your dentist immediately, you can use over-the-counter pain relievers or warm salt-water rinses to ease the pain and provide temporary relief.